gramahi/StockData/README.md

-# Analyzing real time Stock-Data from Wall Street Using the power of VBA to show easier methods of formating, Calculating, and Genertating Graphs to Visualize our Stock-Data
+# Analyzing real time Stock-Data from Wall Street.

+Through utilizng the power of VBA, we are able to perform tasks like formating, Calculating, and Genertating Graphs to Visualize our Stock-Data!